vtrphan/MachineLearning-Titanic/HandsOn/Instructions.md

 ## Create an experiment in Machine Learning Studio
 Open [https://studio.azureml.net/](https://studio.azureml.net) and sign in (or up if you have not previously).
-![Microsoft Azure Machine Learning Studio](./images/MLStudio-Website.png) After signing in, you will see the workspace and myight be greated with an offer to take a tour of Azure ML.
+![Microsoft Azure Machine Learning Studio](./images/MLStudio-Website.png)

+After signing in, you will see the workspace and might be greated with an offer to take a tour of Azure ML.
 ![Machine Learning Studio](./images/MLStudio-Overview.png)

 ## Add test data